SINGHPRT/Design_Patterns_Samples/README.md

 # Factory
 This is most suitable where there is some complex object creation steps are involved.
 To ensure that these steps are centralized and not exposed to composing classes, factory pattern should be used.
 We may not always know what kind of objects we want to create in advance.
 Some objects can be created only at execution time after a user requests so.
+A Factory Pattern or Factory Method Pattern says that just define an interface or abstract class for creating an object but let the subclasses decide which class to instantiate.
+In other words, subclasses are responsible to create the instance of the class.
+Factory pattern introduces loose coupling between classes which is the most important principle one should consider and apply while designing the application architecture.
+Loose coupling can be introduced in application architecture by programming against abstract entities rather than concrete implementations.
+This not only makes our architecture more flexible but also less fragile.
+The Factory Method Pattern is also known as Virtual Constructor.

+Factory pattern is most suitable where there is some complex object creation steps are involved.
+To ensure that these steps are centralized and not exposed to composing classes, factory pattern should be used.

 Examples when you may use a factory method: